sveiae/blog/_pages/signup.md

 ## For security leaders
 * Continuously validate security architecture.
 * Test security personnel and processes.
+* Get anonymously graded against industry peers.
 * Understand ROI on your security tools.
+* No need for:
+  * pentesters
-* No pentesters or red teams needed.
+  * red teams
-* No deployments needed.
+  * deployments

 These questions can be answered with the click of a button.
 See our blog for more info.